fsedghi2021/open-gsa-redesign/_apidocs/ag-api.md

     ]
   }
 ```
 Note that it has the following properties:

 - `id`: The primary key of the data point
-- `title`: The name of the document
+- `label`: The name of the tag group
-- `description`: The description of the document
+- `description`: The description of the tag group
-- `agency`: The name of the data point's agency
-- `type`: The type of document

 ## Querying documents - API Calls